Importance of White Space in great PowerPoint Presentations - PowerPoint Tips

 White Space and the Viewer – the Correlation

 Your page looks cleaner with generous use of white space.
 By not adding visible elements to your page, you can stay away from confusing your viewers with cluttered slides, or avoid important messages getting buried deep down.

 The absence of distinct objects in the layout suggests openness.
 Use of white space encourages your audience to take part in the discussion actively in addition to improving their engagement as listeners.

 How Your Design can Benefit from White Space

 The muscles of eyes tend to relax when they have nothing to concentrate upon.
 This helps conserve the mental stamina of your audience and makes them able to stay attentive for longer durations.

 - Bundle Related or Similar Elements Together

 Shapes with uniform space among them are considered to be similar.
 You can bundle multiple elements together based on this criterion without adding objects (say, bounding boxes) to your slide.

-Where space causes clear separation between shapes, you can emphasize them further by highlighting them.
+Where space causes clear separation between shapes, you can emphasise them further by highlighting them.
 This could be useful for focusing, summarizing, or recapping.